Effective stress management techniques can offset the negative effects of stress in your life. Try these proven, fast, and reliable stress remedies.

 You may be feeling it in your back, neck or shoulders as you read this.

 And these tight muscles are not only caused by stress, they contribute to stress.

-If you suffer from tight muscles, check out this free progressive muscle relaxation session on the Brigham Young University website.
+If you suffer from tight muscles, you’ll find a free progressive muscle relaxation session along with many other kinds of relaxation recordings on the Brigham Young University website.

 10. Emotional Freedom Technique (Tapping)